mageplaza/magento-2-reward-points-graphql/README.md

 # Magento 2 Reward Points GraphQL / PWA

+**Magento 2 Reward Points GraphQL is now a part of Mageplaza Reward Points extension that adds GraphQL features.** This supports PWA compatibility.
+With this extension, you can get and push data on the website with GraphQL.

 [Mageplaza Reward Points for Magento 2](https://www.mageplaza.com/magento-2-reward-points-extension/) is a powerful loyalty program that converts buyers into customers, increases conversion rates, and boosts sales with a smart automatic reward system.

 The reward point labels can be customized easily from the admin backend.
 You can use eye-catching point labels such as coin, flower, heart, etc., to attract customers to your reward programs.
 This will arouse their interest in your program and shopping in your store.
 Spending sliders will be another factor to increase customer experience and joyfulness when shopping in your store.
 Instead of filling in the number of points spent, they can pull the slider, and the corresponding point will be subtracted.